Higher and foundation tiers

 boiling point/oC | -269 | -246 | -186 | -153 | -108 | -62 |

 The density of the noble gases increases as you descend group 0.
 This can be easily demonstrated by simply filling balloons with different noble gases and allowing them to either rise or fall.
-Helium being the least dense noble gas rise very quickly in air while radon being the most dense noble gas falls rapidly in air.
+Helium being the least dense noble gas rises very quickly in air while radon being the densest noble gas falls rapidly in air.
 This is shown in the image below:

 Having little or no chemistry the uses of the noble gases are limited.
 Most uses rely on the fact that the